 Still no luck?
 If your impeller had no debris and looks like it should be in working shape, you might have corroded bearings.
 Bearings are mounted on the motor to reduce friction as the motor shaft spins.
 If your bearings are worn out, you’ll need to change them or replace the entire motor—unfortunately, lubrication won’t do.

 The replacement bearings themselves are relatively inexpensive, but the labor gets tough.
 A replacement install requires a special bearing puller, as well as two different bearing sizes.
 Before calling it a lost cause—or calling a professional—use a hammer to tap the top of the motor casing a few times to dislodge built-up rust inside the motor.
 While not guaranteed, this trick is so easy it’s worth a try.
 If this works, consider yourself lucky.

-Above-ground pumps are notorious for not starting up due to electrical issues.
-Try the Copper Force Above Ground Pool Pump, which has a start capacitor to circumvent this very issue.
+Above Ground pumps are notorious for not starting up due to electrical issues.
+Try the BLACK+DECKER Above Ground Variable Speed Pump, which has a start capacitor to circumvent this very issue.
 According to customer Will M, “This pump is an excellent replacement for a very old single speed.
 Very quiet and simple to use.”